Mac Contractors Got Left Behind. Here Is What Actually Works in 2026.

 Why look for a Bluebeam alternative on Mac in 2026?

 The bigger reason is that the alternatives have caught up.
 Browser-based tools like Easy Takeoffs, STACK, and Square Takeoff handle the takeoff workflow in any modern browser on Mac, with no Windows VM, no install, and no compatibility flags to manage.
-Easy Takeoffs in particular runs at $299 a year for the full feature set on Mac, with a two-week free trial and no credit card required to start.
+Easy Takeoffs in particular runs at $399 a year for the full feature set on Mac, with a 14-day free trial and no credit card required to start.
 For most Mac contractors, the takeoff side of Bluebeam (which is what most users actually relied on Revu for) is now better served by a tool built for the platform than by a tool the vendor has explicitly walked away from.

 What's the best alternative to PlanSwift for Mac contractors?

-If you need integrated estimating with cost databases beyond pure takeoff, STACK at $2,599 a year is the closest established cloud option.
+If you need integrated estimating with cost databases beyond pure takeoff, STACK at about $2,988 a year is the closest established cloud option.
 If your work is primarily residential remodels and you want job costing and scheduling alongside takeoff, Buildxact at $2,030 a year is purpose-built for that.
 None of those run any closer to "PlanSwift on Mac" than Easy Takeoffs because none of them run PlanSwift either.
 The category has moved to browser-based, and the right move on Mac is to pick a browser-based tool that fits your workflow rather than continuing to pay the Parallels and Windows tax to run a Windows app the vendor does not test on virtualization.
 For a feature-by-feature breakdown, see our Easy Takeoffs vs PlanSwift comparison.
 Our Mac platform guide covers the technical details of running takeoff software in Safari and Chrome on Apple Silicon.

 What is the best alternative to Bluebeam for Mac?